dalemusser/waffle/docs/waffle-docs.md

 - Need to integrate a database? → check **Database Integration** recipes
 - Looking for patterns? → see **Configuration Patterns** and upcoming recipes

----

-If you’d like this document to include descriptions, tags, or links to code examples in `/examples/`, just let me know and we’ll expand it.